sininen-blue/2526-first-sem/fundamentals-of-programming-1/7_plus/day_14.md

 ## Snapshots

-Fundamentally, git stores data as a series of **snapshots** of the entire codebase, like a mini filesystem.
+Fundamentally, git stores data as a series of **snapshots** of the entire codebase, like a mini filesystem/folder.

 Every time you *commit* or save your project, Git takes a picture of **all** of the files and stores them.

-Though if Git sees that files have not changed, it doesn't store the file again, just a shortcut to the previous identical file it has already stored.
+<small>Though if Git sees that files have not changed, it doesn't store the file again, just a shortcut to the previous identical file it has already stored.</small>

 <img class="mx-auto rounded w-1/2" src="./images/day_14/fig4.png" alt="git snapshot">

 This gives Git some major advantages

+---

 ## Local

 Because every developer has a full copy of the codebase, most operations are local, and don't require network access.

-This makes Git very fast because it's running on your hardware and don't have to run through a network.
-And it also means it's possible to work with a fully functional version control system even when offline.
+This makes Git **very fast** because it's running on your hardware and don't have to run through a network.

+And it also means it's possible to work with a fully functional version control system **even when offline**.

+---

 ## Integrity